Business & Systems Analyst · MBA · Kansas City

 Clear Visual Hierarchy

-Information that's easier to take in reduces cognitive load at decision time.
+Information that is easier to take in reduces cognitive load at decision time.
 Clean, focused design that prioritizes signal over noise.

 Signal Over Noise